Juvenile Justice (Care and Protection of Children) Act, 2015: Summary

-The bill will allow a Juvenile Justice Board, which would include psychologists and social workers, to decide whether a juvenile criminal in the age group of 16-18 should be treated as an adult or not.
+The bill will allow a Juvenile Justice Board (JJB), which would include psychologists and social workers, to decide whether a juvenile criminal in the age group of 16-18 should be treated as an adult or not.
 The bill introduced concepts from the Hague Convention on Protection of Children and Cooperation in Respect of Inter-Country Adoption, 1993 which were missing in the previous act.
 The bill also seeks to make the adoption process of orphaned, abandoned and surrendered children more streamlined.
+Appeals against JJB's order can be made to the Children's Court.
+Subsequently, orders of the Children's court can be appealed in the High Court.

 The bill introduces foster care in India.
 Families will sign up for foster care and abandoned, orphaned children, or those in conflict with the law will be sent to them.
 Such families will be monitored and shall receive financial aid from the state.
 In adoption, disabled children and children who are physically and financially incapable will be given priority.
 Parents giving up their child for adoption will get 3 months to reconsider, compared to the earlier provision of 1 month.